Featured image for Migrating from Vite to Next.js blog post

 }

-1. Any metadata files such as favicon.ico, icon.png, robots.txt are automatically added to the app <head> tag as long as you have them to to the top level of the app directory.
+1. Any metadata files such as favicon.ico, icon.png, robots.txt are automatically added to the app <head> tag as long as you have them to the top level of the app directory.
 After moving all supported files into the app directory you can safely delete their <link> tags.

 tsx